adgellida/data-protection-list/README.md

 ## 0 Comments about fork

-I have seen the need to forge this document of Valentin Delacour hosted [here](https://codeberg.org/PrivacyFirst/PrivacyFirst/issues) under his approval and license to give it more visibility, readability, comfort, improvement in some aspects and participation.
+I have seen the need to fork this document of Valentin Delacour hosted [here](https://codeberg.org/PrivacyFirst/PrivacyFirst/issues) under his approval and license to give it more visibility, readability, comfort, improvement in some aspects and participation.
 If someone forks any of the 2 they should do the same.

 I think that we should share how much more the better and the knowledge about good practices to follow regarding security, privacy and open source that are detailed are no exception.